kimdoh/id_proto/week4/tablet.md

   }
   ```

-Here, again, some elements remain hidden with `display:none` and others are resized to accomodate specific layout needs.
+Here, again, some elements remain hidden with `display:none` and others are resized and simplified to accomodate specific layout needs.

+Let's move on to [small laptop styles](laptop.md).